PatClay7325/manufacturing-analytics-platform/CICD-GUIDE.md

 - AWS Amplify
 - Custom server deployment

+## Setting Up Environments in GitHub

+To properly set up the CD workflow:

+1. Go to your GitHub repository
+2. Click on "Settings"
+3. In the left sidebar, click on "Environments"
+4. Click on "New environment"
+5. Create two environments:
+   - `staging`
+   - `production`
+6. For each environment, you can configure:
+   - Environment protection rules
+   - Deployment secrets (like API keys)
+   - Required reviewers before deployment

 ## Setting Up Secrets

 For deployments and other sensitive operations, you'll need to set up secrets in GitHub: